Sidney Hemming: Education and career

 In 2018, Hemming was named a fellow of the American Geophysical Union who cited her "for the development of geochemical and isotopic tracers for sediments to reveal geological processes and events through Earth's history".
 In 2021, Hemming received a Guggenheim Fellowship which she plans to use to study the time period between the Pliocene and the Pleistocene.

 Research

-Hemming's research documents changes in Earth's history using the chemical signals in sedimentary rocks and sediments.
+Hemming's research documents Earth's historical changes through the analysis of chemical signals preserved in sedimentary rocks and sediments.
 She uses geochronology to obtain age estimates of events occurring in the ocean thereby tracking changes in water circulation, winds, and glaciers.
 She has used neodymium isotopes to track rapid changes in Antarctic Intermediate Water and changes in North Atlantic Deep Water.
 In the southern Ocean, Hemming has used strontium isotopes in sediments to track changes in the strength of the Agulhas current during the Last Glacial Maximum and constrained the location of the Antarctic Circumpolar Current.
 In California, her research on past climate conditions at Mono Lake revealed chemical signatures in the sediments recorded the Laschamp event, a global geomagnetic shift.
 In the North Atlantic Ocean, Hemming's research on Heinrich events has constrained the amount of ice-rafted debris moved by icebergs into the North Atlantic Ocean.